Basic skills with circles in Affinity Designer

+Before we go to the hands on approach of learning some basic skills with circles in Affinity Designer, lets talk a bit about the background.
 Creating your own artwork is a necessity for most independent developers.
 Due to the budget restraints or in a lot of cases the complete lack of a budget a lot of young indie game developer can’t afford to hire an artist or buy art assets.

 With the help of free software like gimp, inkscape, truespace, daz studio and vue pioneer (just to mention a few) combined with a basic understanding of art creation pretty much anyone can create impressive and professional looking results.
 I will try to start with some basic ideas and exercises to improve this kind of understanding.
 All of the examples will be based on free software.
 The workflow will be similar if you work with different software like Adobe Illustrator, Adobe PhotoShop, CorelDraw or others.
 I will try to mention the different approaches for those software packages.